Ultimate-conscious/assignment-portal/README.md

 This project is a web application that allows users to register, log in, and submit assignments.
 Admins can manage assignments, including rejecting/accepting submissions.
 The application uses Express.js for the server, MongoDB for the database, and JWT for authentication and zod for input validation.

+## Improvements to be made
+ - Refactoring /register and /login routes, as they are same for user and admin can be changed to a function call so that DRY principle is not violated
+ - creating a better user(and admin) auth system so that they can login using google(passwordless)
+ - Currently using 3 tables admin, user & assignment, admin and user have the same schema so they could be stored in one single table by adding a role property to their schema which will be an enum(of type admin | user);

 ## Project Structure
 ```bash
 .env